philiplb/CRUDlex/docs/manual/datastructures.rst

 Data Structure Definition
 =========================

-In the previous chapter, the CRUDServiceProvider got the path to a crud.yml told.
+In the previous chapter, the ServiceProvider got the path to a crud.yml told.
 This is where CRUDlex gets it's information about what tables with what fields exists in your database.
 We will build up a valid, small example as we continue in this chapter.